-Refunds are made directly to the student within 30 days after written notification of withdrawal or termination is received by the Academy.
+Refunds are made directly to the students within 30 days after written notification of withdrawal or termination is received by the Academy.
 Cancellation by the student should be in writing by email, certified mail or in person.
-The official date of withdrawal from the program is the last date of attendance unless the school receives written notification indicating earlier withdrawal from the
+The official date of withdrawal from the program is the last date of attendance unless the school receives written notification indicating earlier withdrawal from the program.

 Several options for paying tuition are available.
 Students may be eligible for federal financial aid.
 For more information, please contact the financial aid office at 352.335.2332, or consult the current catalog.